 Unfortunately, Chinese evergreens are toxic to cats.
 This is due to the substance they contain, which is insoluble calcium oxalate.
 This substance is a type of crystal, which is created by the plant as a defense against insects that eat plants.

-When the crystals are ingested, right away they pass into the oral tissues and cause pain, burning and irritation.
+When the crystals are ingested, right away they pass into the oral tissues.
+The crystals can then cause pain, burning, and irritation.
 They can also cause irritation of the digestive tract.
 And in some rare cases, calcium oxalate crystals can cause swelling of the upper airway, which can make breathing difficult.
+It is important to contact your veterinarian immediately if you suspect your pet may have eaten some Chinese evergreen plant.

 Review symptoms, medications & behavior to keep your pets healthy with a Vet Online in just minutes.

-You may notice these symptoms if your cat’s eaten some Chinese evergreen:
+You may notice these symptoms if your cat has eaten some Chinese evergreen:

 - Excessive drooling